Mapboard/topology-manager/README.md

 # Mapboard topology manager

-This project a set of PostgreSQL/PostGIS schema definitions and procedures that enable the iterative solving of linework for a geologic map.
+This project a set of PostgreSQL/PostGIS schema definitions and procedures to iteratively solve the linework for a geologic map.
 These procedures are wrapped in a high-level Python module that allows the topology to be managed programmatically, using a command-line interface, or a "watcher" process.